pkiraly/pkiraly.github.io/_posts/2025-11-28-index-translationum.md

 * sn_isbn: ISBN
 * sn_auth_quality: quality indicator for the author
 * sn_transl_quality: quality indicator for the translator

+Of course not all data elements are available in every records.
+IT collected bibliographical records from national libraries, and the quality of them vary a lot.
+There are character encoding problems, and sometimes falsly tagged data elements.
+The date range of IT according to our experience is 1978-2009, after there only some libraries provided records, and IT website is not always available.
+Before 1978 IT has been published in printed volumes, and I am not aware of digitised version.

 There are number of technical possibilities to parse HTML.
 Since IT's HTML pages are seemingly transformed from a database with strict rules, one can apply regular expressions, which is a risky approach in lots of other cases.
 There are more advanced HTML parser libraries however.
 Since Python is the most popular language among Digital Humanists (and I guess in general as well), I can recommend a Python library BeautifulSoap.
 Here is the [documentation](https://www.crummy.com/software/BeautifulSoup/bs4/doc/), and Programming Historian also has a tutorial: Jeri Wieringa, "Intro to Beautiful Soup," Programming Historian 1 (2012), https://doi.org/10.46430/phen0008 - which unfortunatelly a retired one, because the HTML page on which the author demonstrate the strength of the tool is no longer available, but still a good introduction, and one can apply the methods on IT.